algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 #### Data handling
 - **Data storage**: Data can be stored in memory as immediate values, binary data, or ASCII characters.
-- **Data retrieval**: Instructions can retrieve data from memory for processing and manipulate it as required by the program.
+- **Data retrieval**: Instructions can recover data from memory for processing and manipulate it as required by the program.

 #### Memory operations
 - **Load and store instructions**: Specific instructions will be used for loading data from memory into registers (`LOAD`) and storing data from registers back into memory (`STORE`).